0xE0-rng/soundcloud_extentions/README.md

 - search song
 - the top bar should show a "sort by likes" button

+## To fix
+* button only appears when loading the search page

 ## Plannes Features
 * sort by any value
 * sort any page